You can have a brilliant RETTO 2022

-Ryan Hodierne is the official Otter coach.
+Ryan Hodierne is a former official Otter coach.
 He shares a similar insight: “Save half of your Smarties for the final third of the race.
 This will require going through halfway with relative ease.
 The only way you can do that is by having a decent training base and to be technically sound on the rough stuff.
 You can lose a lot of time in the final stretch if you work too hard through the first two thirds.”

 He is talking about the standard Otter course (east to west) but the same applies here.